Dear Sophie: What options would allow me to start something on my own? – TechCrunch

 Raise $250,000 and be the CEO

-A great new option for aspiring entrepreneurs is International Entrepreneur Parole, a new immigration program in the United States that allows CEOs, CTOs, and others to obtain a 2.5-year immigration status.
+A great new option for aspiring entrepreneurs is International Entrepreneur Parole, a new immigration program in the United States that allows CEOs, CTOs and others to obtain a 2.5-year immigration status.
 You can live in the U.S. and run your company.
 Your spouse can work and you could be eligible for a 2.5-year extension.

 How to qualify?
 You’ll need to own at least 10% of a U.S. company, such as a Delaware C corporation registered in California.
 Ideally, you’ll want to show that your company bank account has at least $250,000 raised from qualifying U.S. investors prior to applying, but you can demonstrate other evidence to show that your company has the potential to grow rapidly and create jobs in the U.S.